 Flood loans - For loans to owner occupied single family homes originated prior to September 30, 2011, reserve amounts were calculated based on 70% of the face amount for loans due on sale of the underlying property.
 For loans where principal and interest are amortized, the reserve amounts were calculated based on 50% of the face amount for the loans.
 For all loans originated during the year ending September 30, 2014 and 2013, the reserve was based on 40% of the face amount for the new loans.
 Collection experience on outstanding flood loans was better than first anticipated.
 The Agency has conducted studies and has re-evaluated the loan loss provision.
 Based on the 2015 study, it was determined that a reserve of 40% on the entire portfolio of loans is the appropriate provision for loan loss.
 As a result, the Agency recorded a negative provision on flood loans of \$849,000.
 For the year ended September 30, 2016, THF conducted another study to evaluate the provision for loan losses on flood loans.
-Based on the study, it was determined that a reserve of 30% on the entire portfolio of loans is the appropriate provision for loan losses on flood loans.
-Based on the study, it was determined that a reserve of 30% on the entire portfolio of loans loss.
-As a result, the Agency recorded another study to evaluate the provision for loan losses on flood loans.
-Based on the study, it was determined that a reserve of 30% on the entire portfolio of loans is the appropriate provision for loan losses on flood loans.
 Based on the study, it was determined that a reserve of 30% on the entire portfolio of loans is the appropriate provision for loan loss.
-As a result, the Agency recorded a negative provision for loan loss.
-As a result, the Agency recorded a negative provision on flood loans of \$252,613.
+As a result, the Agency recorded an additional negative provision on flood loans of \$252,613.